OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 - If you intend to bind to the control, the default content for the control (what's inside the **sdtContent** tag) must include at least one complete paragraph (as in this example), in order for your binding to accept multi-paragraph rich content.

-> [!NOTE]
-> The document part attribute that was removed from this sample **w:sdt** tag may appear in a content control to reference a separate part in the package where placeholder content information can be stored (parts located in a glossary directory in the Office Open XML package).
+The document part attribute that was removed from this sample **w:sdt** tag may appear in a content control to reference a separate part in the package where placeholder content information can be stored (parts located in a glossary directory in the Office Open XML package).
 Although document part is the term used for XML parts (that is, files) within an Office Open XML package, the term document parts as used in the sdt property refers to the same term in Word that's used to describe some content types including building blocks and document property quick parts (for example, built-in XML data-bound controls).
 If you see parts under a glossary directory in your Office Open XML package, you may need to retain them if the content you're inserting includes these features.
 For a typical content control that you intend to use to bind to from your add-in, they aren't required.
 Just remember that, if you do delete the glossary parts from the package, you must also remove the document part attribute from the w:sdt tag.

 The next section will discuss how to create and use bindings in your Word add-in.